 Historically, we have derived a significant portion of our revenue from outside the United States.
-We derived approximately 50%, 51% and 51% of our revenue from our international customers in each of fiscal 2023, fiscal 2022 and fiscal 2021.
-As of July 31, 2023, approximately 61% of our full-time employees were located outside of the United States.
+We derived approximately 51%, 51% and 51% of our revenue from our international customers in fiscal 2022, fiscal 2021 and fiscal 2020, respectively.
+As of July 31, 2022, approximately 55% of our full-time employees were located outside of the United States.
 We are continuing to adapt to and develop strategies to address international markets and our growth strategy includes continued expansion into target geographies, such as Japan and the Asia-Pacific region, Latin America and the Middle East, but there is no guarantee that such efforts will be successful.
 We expect that our international activities will continue to grow in the future, as we continue to pursue opportunities in international markets.
 These international operations will require significant management attention and financial resources and are subject to substantial risks, including:

-- political, economic and social uncertainty or international conflict, such as the Russia-Ukraine crisis; - unexpected costs for the localization of our services, including translation into foreign languages and adaptation for local practices and regulatory requirements; - greater difficulty in enforcing contracts and accounts receivable collection, and longer collection periods; - reduced or uncertain protection for intellectual property rights in some countries; - greater risk of unexpected changes in regulatory practices, tariffs and tax laws and treaties;
+- political, economic and social uncertainty or international conflict, such as the Russia-Ukraine crisis; - unexpected costs for the localization of our services, including translation into foreign languages and adaptation for local practices and regulatory requirements; - · greater difficulty in enforcing contracts and accounts receivable collection, and longer collection periods; - reduced or uncertain protection for intellectual property rights in some countries; - greater risk of unexpected changes in regulatory practices, tariffs and tax laws and treaties;

-- greater risk of a failure of foreign employees, partners, distributors and resellers to comply with both U.S. and foreign laws, including antitrust regulations, anti-bribery laws, export and import control laws, and any applicable trade regulations ensuring fair trade practices; - requirements to comply with foreign privacy, data protection, cybersecurity and information security laws and regulations and the risks and costs of noncompliance; - · increased expenses incurred in establishing and maintaining office space and equipment for our international operations; - · greater difficulty in identifying, attracting and retaining local qualified personnel, and the costs and expenses associated with such activities; - differing employment practices and labor relations issues; - difficulties in managing and staffing international offices and increased travel, infrastructure and legal compliance costs associated with multiple international locations; - fluctuations in exchange rates between the U.S. dollar and foreign currencies in markets where we do business, including the British Pound, Indian Rupee and Euro, and related impact on sales cycles; and - the impact of natural disasters and public health pandemics and epidemics, such as the COVID-19 pandemic, on customers, partners, suppliers, employees, travel and the global economy.
+- greater risk of a failure of foreign employees, partners, distributors and resellers to comply with both U.S. and foreign laws, including antitrust regulations, anti-bribery laws, export and import control laws, and any applicable trade regulations ensuring fair trade practices; - requirements to comply with foreign privacy, data protection, cybersecurity and information security laws and regulations and the risks and costs of noncompliance; - increased expenses incurred in establishing and maintaining office space and equipment for our international operations; - · greater difficulty in identifying, attracting and retaining local qualified personnel, and the costs and expenses associated with such activities; - differing employment practices and labor relations issues; - difficulties in managing and staffing international offices and increased travel, infrastructure and legal compliance costs associated with multiple international locations; - fluctuations in exchange rates between the U.S. dollar and foreign currencies in markets where we do business, including the British Pound, Indian Rupee and Euro, and related impact on sales cycles; - the impact of natural disasters and public health pandemics and epidemics, such as the COVID-19 pandemic, on customers, partners, suppliers, employees, travel and the global economy; and - the legal uncertainty in Europe as a result of Brexit.